-The astral world (in theosophical terminology) or 'soul land' (as it is called in Rudolf Steiner's book theosophy) refers to the Earth's astral 'bodily principle' corresponding with the element 'air' (see: Four elements).
+The astral world (in theosophical terminology) or 'soul land' (as it is called in Rudolf Steiner's book 'Theosophy') refers to the Earth's astral 'bodily principle' corresponding with the element 'air' (see: Four elements).
 It represents a girdle around the earth (terminology in Franz Bardon's PME book).
-That is: just as Man has bodily principles, so does our Earth, see also Schema FMC00.003A on Earth.
+Just as Man has bodily principles, so does our Earth, see also Schema FMC00.003A on Earth.

 - contains the group souls of the animals - see Schema FMC00.142 on Overview Golden Chain

 - overlap between astral world and spirit world and mapping (planetary spheres and hierarchies)

 - creation of the Earth's astral zone, link with the separation of the Sun and Separation of Moon

 - the development of the astral principle 'air' in our solar system originates from the planetary stage Old Sun